South Exit Hall from the 3rd floor of the South Exit Cathedral

 The tour ends with lunch in the atrium!

-After touring the Cathedral Dome and the guest rooms, have lunch at Atrium, a restaurant exclusively for hotel guests.
-The space that was originally an attic in the center of the station building was renovated during restoration work that began in 2006.
+After touring the Cathedral Dome and the guest rooms, we had lunch at the Atrium, a restaurant exclusively for guests.
+Originally an attic in the center of the station building, it was renovated during restoration work that began in 2006.
 The red bricks on the left wall are from the pre-war Tokyo Station Hotel.
-The ceiling is high and the outside light comes in as much as possible, making it very relaxing.
+The high ceilings and abundant natural light make it very relaxing

-Originally, the "Atrium" was the venue for the breakfast buffet.
-At the front is the space where the lunch buffet dishes are arranged.
-Since there are many customers from overseas, the names and descriptions of the dishes are posted in English next to the dishes.
-By the way, the lunch we have on this tour is basically a French course meal.
-Depending on the tour, there is also a lunch that mainly consists of beef stew.
+The Atrium is originally the venue for the breakfast buffet.
+In front of it is the space where the lunch buffet dishes are laid out.
+As there are many guests from overseas, the names and descriptions of the dishes are posted in English next to the food.
+Incidentally, the tour lunch served here is basically a French course meal.
+Depending on the tour, there are lunches with beef stew as the main dish

 How was it?

 Several travel agencies offer tours of the Tokyo Station Hotel for a limited time.
-We also hold the "Atrium Lunch Plan" several times a month at the Tokyo Station Hotel.
-For details, please check the "Atrium" page on the official website.
-You are sure to enjoy an extraordinary experience!
+The Tokyo Station Hotel also offers the "Atrium Lunch Plan" several times a month.
+For more details, please see the "Atrium" page on the hotel's official website.
+You're sure to enjoy something out of the ordinary!

 INFORMATION